 Grab a medium-sized mixing bowl and combine melted butter, coconut flour, granulated monkfruit, and egg to create your crust.
 Once it’s crumbly and well mixed, press into your prepared pan.

-In another medium-sized mixing bowl, add softened cream cheese, eggs, vanilla extract, and your confectioners monkfruit.
+In another medium-sized mixing bowl, add softened cream cheese, sour cream, egg, vanilla extract, and monkfruit.
 Using an electric mixer, beat the mixture until smooth.
-If you don’t have any electric mixer, you can mix by hand but it will take a long time and a lot of elbow grease.
-Getting rid of any clumps of cream cheese is key to a creamy, rich cheesecake.
+If you don’t have an electric mixer, you can mix by hand but it will take a long time and a lot of elbow grease.
+Be sure to get rid of any clumps of cream cheese is key to a creamy, rich cheesecake.

-Bake 35-40 minutes until the center of the cheesecake has set and is not jiggly.
+Bake 40-50 minutes until the center of the cheesecake has set and is not jiggly.
 Pull from the oven and allow the cheesecake to cool completely before refrigerating.
-After chilling for at least 2 hours, pull from fridge and slice into 12 bars.
+After chilling for at least 2 hours, pull from the fridge and slice into 12 bars.

 These cheesecake bars should be stored in an airtight container in the fridge.
 You’ll get the best texture when you eat them within 5 days of baking them.